The basics

 At the end of this section:

-• You are familiar with the concepts of risk, supply chain, and corporate sustainability due diligence (CSDD);
+- You are familiar with the concepts risk, supply chain, and due diligence;

 !!
 Downloads !!

 To use this manual correctly, you need to download the excel and word template below, and store it in a safe location.
-In addition, companies active in the food and technology industry (and related industries) can download sector-specific guidelines as a complement to this manual.
-Among other things, these guidelines include an overview of key risks facing both sectors, as well as existing initiatives for dealing with these risks.
+Companies in the food and technology industry (and related industries) can also download sector-specific guidelines as a complement to this manual.

 Excel template - Due Diligence Toolbox